joeddav/troll_classification/index.md

 |Logistic Regression (BoW) | **97.3** | **96.7** | **97.5** | **95.9** |
 |SVM (BoW) | 0.0 | 0.0 | 0.0 | 0.0 |
 |Neural Net (Embedding) | 96.4 | 96.1 | 96.5 | 95.3 |

+A few things to note are:
+  - Logistic Regression with simple BoW performed the best in every setting
+  - Neural Net with embeddings was very close behind
+  - Naive Bayes overfits quite strongly, even after tuning regularization parameters by [cross-validation](https://joeddav.github.io/troll_classification/naive_bayes_clean.html#training-and-testing-the-model)
+  - SVM does not overfit, but is computationally slow and does not perform very well in comparison

 Since Logistic Regression is an easily interpretable model (the coefficients of a feature represent the log-odds for the predicted probability), we were able to extract the top 10 most important features in predicting